 Urges Sustainable and Robust Funding to Prepare for Existing and Future Threats

-WASHINGTON, D.C. –The Alliance for Biosecurity calls on Congress to support increased funding for federal programs that promote the rapid development, production, stockpiling, and distribution of critically needed medical countermeasures (MCMs) in annual funding legislation and through reauthorization of the Pandemic and All-Hazards Preparedness Act (PAHPA).
+WASHINGTON, D.C. –The Alliance for Biosecurity urges Congress to support increased funding for federal programs that promote the rapid development, production, stockpiling, and distribution of vital medical countermeasures (MCMs) in annual funding legislation and through critical reauthorization of the Pandemic and All-Hazards Preparedness Act (PAHPA).

 Through meetings with House and Senate appropriations and authorizing committees, the Alliance emphasizes the need for robust and sustainable funding for critical biosecurity programs.
 Specifically, the Alliance prioritizes: